cytan299/tribahtinov/README.md

 ![Pattern as found](https://github.com/cytan299/tribahtinov/blob/master/pics/collimated.png)

-Once I completed the above exercise, I can achieve focus of my LX200 for all three orientations.
+Once I completed the above exercise, I can achieve focus of my LX200 for all three orientations and in effect, my LX200 is now collimated.
 And thus my objective for reducing arbitrariness in collimation has been achieved!

 ## Directory structure